Constraining Flavour Symmetries At The EW Scale I: The A4 Higgs Potential: Introduction

 The structure of the paper is as follows.
 In section \ref{sec:potential}, we will introduce the scalar potential invariant under $A_4$ and under the gauge group of the Standard Model.
 In section \ref{sec:Higgs mix} we will introduce the various physical Higgs fields that are present in the model.

 In the subsequent two sections we will present the different minima allowed by the potential and discuss the corresponding Higgs spectrum.
-These minima may or may not violate CP symmetry, depending on the question whether all vacuum expectation values of the Higgses are real or not.
-In section \ref{sec:generalCP} we will discuss the cases that do not violate the CP symmetry, while in section \ref{sec:CPnocons} we discuss CP breaking minima.
+These minima correspond to both real (section \ref{sec:realvevs}) and complex (section \ref{sec:complexvev}) vacuum expectation values of the Higgses.

 Section \ref{sec:bounds} we will discuss bounds on the allowed parameters using respectively unitarity constraints, decays of the $Z$ and $W^\pm$ bosons and constraints by oblique corrections.
 We note that all these bounds are rather model independent, meaning that they depend on the flavour symmetry assignment of the relevant Higgs fields, but not on those of the fermions in the theory.
 Further bounds can be derived from fermion decays and meson oscillations, but these bounds are always model dependent.
 We will present some of these in an accompanying paper \cite{ABMP:Constraining2}.